 And a recent study from Zillow.com shows that pizza ovens can also have a real impact on your home's resale value: "People take their pizza seriously, and for those devoted to crafting the perfect pie, a pizza oven is a must-have.
 Homes that mentioned pizza ovens in their listing sold for 3.4% more than expected."

 Choosing the Best Wood Fired Pizza Oven - The Wrap Up

 In choosing the best wood-fired pizza oven, the most important factors to consider are:

 If you relied on those three factors alone and never even saw the oven you planned to buy, you'd have a quality pizza oven sitting in your backyard.
 It's that simple.
-After that, it mainly comes down to design styling, where and how you plan to install it, and what fits your budget.
-When you have everything determined, check out our Best Wood Fired Pizza Ovens of 2022 article for our top recommendations.
+After that, it mainly comes down to design, where and how you plan to install it, and what fits your budget.
+When you have everything determined, check out our Best Wood Fired Pizza Ovens of 2024 article for our top recommendations.

 Have Questions?
 Ask Our Team of Wood Fired Pizza Oven Experts.

 This guide is intended to help you become familiar with wood-fired pizza ovens.
 We realize however that it may not provide every answer that you're specifically looking for.
 If you have any questions or need some help in choosing which wood-fired pizza oven is right for you just give us a call at 541-210-4081.
 You can also reach us via email at Ryan@ProPizzaOvens.com.
 Our team of experts are knowledgeable and ready to help with any and all of your questions.